Am I Really The Only One?

 All those involved can experience a sense that they are the only ones who are suffering from that limiting belief.
 An individual who’s afraid of flying may be so preoccupied with their internal talk that they fail to notice the 40 other passengers who are going through the same process.

 But I believe that, although it’s hard, we can tear ourselves away from our own limiting beliefs.
-We can help ourselves by realising that we all have limiting beliefs, because we’re all human.
+We can help ourselves by realizing that we all have limiting beliefs, because we’re all human.

 The Pursuit Of Perfection